Computations and observations on congruence covering systems: Introduction

-Finally, when making his aforementioned conjecture on the minimum modulus of distinct covering systems, Erd\H{o}s \cite{erdos} provided a distinct covering system with minimum modulus $3$, which utilizied $14$ moduli, the divisors of $120$ that are greater than $2$.
-In \cite{erdos2}, he guessed that this system had minimum cardinality amongst distinct covering systems whose moduli are all greater than $2$, but this was found to be incorrect in \cite{Kruk}.
-Here we confirm that the minimum number of moduli amongst distinct covering systems whose moduli are all greater than $2$ is, in fact, $11$.
+A notable finding in our classification is that all distinct covering systems with at most ten moduli have minimum modulus $2$.
+When making his aforementioned conjecture on the minimum modulus of distinct covering systems, Erd\H{o}s \cite{erdos} provided a distinct covering system with minimum modulus $3$, which utilizied $14$ moduli, the divisors of $120$ that are greater than $2$.
+In \cite{erdos2}, he guessed that this system had minimum cardinality amongst distinct covering systems whose moduli are all greater than $2$, but this was found to be incorrect by Krukenberg \cite{Kruk}, whose thesis included the $11$-modulus distinct covering system Here and for the remainder of the paper we use the shorthand notation $[r,m]$ for the congruence class $r(\text{mod }m)$.
+Our classification efforts combine with \eqref{krukcs} to yield the following conclusion.